The University of Tampa is committed to providing technology and service that enhances the learning experience.

 Campus buildings are connected to a high-speed fiber-optic network capable of speeds of up to 1 gigabyte.
-All buildings on campus, including residence halls as well as academic and administrative areas, are networked providing over 10,000 network connections around campus.
+All buildings on campus, including residence halls as well as academic and administrative areas, are networked -- providing more than 15,000 network connections around campus.

 Computer and Network Security